rancheng/ranchenghistoryblogs/_posts/2019-10-30-Solve-GN-with-PyTorch-Optimization-Backend.md

 Seems like a convex platform hey?
 How about the following map, this is the loss manifold on the enlarged trust region, you can find out how non-convex this map is:

 ![reproj_loss_heatmap_large.png]({{site.baseurl}}/images/reproj_loss_heatmap_large.png)

+That's exactly why DSO and any direct methods requires a very good initialization, since the optimization backend needs a really convex setting, especially for the second order non-linear ones.